 All chain supplied with new conveyors will be installed in a similar manner, regardless of type.
 Correct total chain length has been determined for the installation.
 The 81X (2.609" pitch) conveyor drag chain is shipped in lengths of approximately 10 feet (10') with an additional pre-cut short section, if necessary (refer to packing list).
-The 4" pitch chain is shipped with one (1) 10' length or two (2) 5' lengths with cottered links needed for chain take-up.
 Always install these sections as they are required for shortening the chain.

 Position the chain over the roller return assemblies and the sprockets in the head and tail assemblies.
-The UHMW wear pads should be in front of the welded chain flights in the direction of chain travel.
-(See Figure 6H.)
+The UHMW wear pads should be in front of the welded chain flights in the opposite direction of chain travel.
+(See Figure 6F.)
 Connect chain lengths together with connecting links and/or pins.
 This assembly also applies to conveyors with slide rail returns.

-Figure 6H 81X Chain Assembly
+Figure 6F 81X Chain Assembly